-Adult Basic Education (ABE) is available statewide at no cost to adult learners and is administered through the Minnesota Department of Education.
-Each year, over 500 delivery sites serve approximately 75,000 adult students.
-About one-half of whom are enrolled in English Learner (EL) programs.
+Adult Basic Education (ABE) is available statewide at no cost to adult learners.
+It is administered through the Minnesota Department of Education.
+Each year, more than 500 delivery sites serve approximately 75,000 adult students.
+About one-half of these students are enrolled in English Learner (EL) programs.
 Licensed teachers provide ABE instruction and are assisted by more than 3,000 trained volunteers.

 The ABE curriculum umbrella includes Adult Diploma, GED, English as a Second Language (ESL or EL), Family Literacy, Basic Skills Enhancement, Workplace Literacy, and U.S. Citizenship/Civics.
-Programs are delivered primarily through public school districts as well as through non-profit organizations, some technical colleges and state and local correctional institutions.
+Programs are delivered primarily through public school districts, non-profit organizations, some technical colleges, and state and local correctional institutions.

-Resources related to Minnesota's Adult Basic Education and GED programs, including local contacts, policy, administration resources, and professional development opportunities can be found on the Minnesota Literacy Council website.
-Select the link provided under resources.
+Local contact information, policies, administration resources, and professional development opportunities related to ABE services can be found on the Minnesota Literacy Council website.

 General Educational Development (GED) Test

-The state of Minnesota GED Diploma can be neither earned nor obtained via the Internet or through correspondence programs.
-The Tests of General Educational Development developed by the GED Testing Service® often require extensive preparation and/or the demonstration of a high level of high school knowledge and academic skills.
-Tests are administered only at official GED Testing Centers under the direction of the Minnesota Department of Education.
-Any other GED diploma or “high school equivalency certificate” not issued by the Minnesota Department of Education may not be accepted by employers, colleges and universities or the military.
+The state of Minnesota GED® Diploma cannot be earned or obtained on the Internet or through correspondence programs.
+The Tests of General Educational Development developed by the GED Testing Service® often require extensive preparation in order to demonstrate the high level of high school knowledge and academic skills needed to pass.
+Tests are administered only at Pearson VUE® Testing Centers under the direction of Pearson VUE® and the GED Testing Service.
+Any other GED diploma or “high school equivalency certificate based solely on the GED” not issued by the Minnesota Department of Education may not be accepted by employers, colleges and universities or the military.

 GED® and the GED Testing Service® are registered trademarks of the American Council on Education® and may not be used or reproduced without the express written permission of the American Council on Education®.